 - Dry skin on the arms and legs

-A full thyroid panel was ordered, which revealed hypothyroidism.
+A full thyroid panel was ordered.
+It revealed hypothyroidism.

-- Stalled Growth: A sudden plateau in height milestones or a delay in the onset of puberty.
+- Stalled growth: A sudden plateau in height or a delay in the onset of puberty.

-- Sudden Behavioral Shifts: If your child was “totally fine” and suddenly became restless, foggy, or irritable over 3–6 months.
+- Sudden behavioral shifts: A child who was completely fine and then became restless, foggy, or irritable over three to six months.

-- Physical Jitters: Visible tremors in the fingers (ask them to hold their hands out flat) or a heart that feels like it’s racing even when they are sitting still.
+- Physical jitters: Visible tremors in the fingers or a heart that feels like it is racing even at rest.

-- Family History: A known history of Hashimoto’s, Graves’ disease, or generic “thyroid issues” in immediate family members.
+- Family history: A known history of Hashimoto’s disease, Graves’ disease, or thyroid issues in immediate family members.

-- Neck Fullness: Any visible swelling or “thickening” at the base of the neck where the thyroid is located.
+- Neck fullness: Any visible swelling or thickening at the base of the neck where the thyroid sits.

 1. Request a Full Thyroid Panel